Discriminative Class Tokens for Text-to-Image Diffusion Models: Method

 A conditional denoising process, where each denoising step depends on a conditioning input (e.g., a class identifier or a text prompt $y$), can be defined similarly:

-To condition the diffusion process on a class, gradients obtained with trained classifiers can be used in the denoising process~\cite{dhariwal2021diffusion}.
-In particular, gradients of contrastive image-text models, like CLIP~\cite{radford2021learning}, have been used for text conditioning.
+To condition the diffusion process on a class, gradients calculated with trained classifiers can be used in the denoising process~\cite{dhariwal2021diffusion}.
+In particular, gradients of text-image matching models, like CLIP~\cite{radford2021learning}, allow text conditioning.
 Utilizing classifier guidance improves the sample quality and enables a trade-off between sample quality and diversity.

 There are two main drawbacks to using classifier guidance within the diffusion process: (i) the classifier must be retrained to deal with noised images as every noisy sample generated along the iterative denoising process must be passed through the classifier, and (ii) the classifier needs to be present throughout the generative process.
-To mitigate these issues, a \emph{classifier-free} approach has been proposed~\cite{dhariwal2021diffusion}.
+To deal with this, a \emph{classifier-free} approach has been proposed~\cite{dhariwal2021diffusion}.
 Instead of relying on gradients from an image classifier, this approach approximates the gradient of an implicit classifier by modeling the difference between conditional, $p_\theta(x|y)$, and unconditional, $p_\theta(x)$, denoising modules.
-The conditional and unconditional modules are parameterized using the same noise predicting model $\epsilon_\theta(x_t, y)$.
-The conditional network then becomes unconditional by using an empty input, i.e., $\epsilon_\theta(x_t) = \epsilon_\theta(x_t. "")$.
+The conditional and unconditional modules are parameterized using the same $\epsilon_\theta(x_t, y)$, and the conditional network becomes unconditional by using an empty sentence, i.e., $\epsilon_\theta(x_t) = \epsilon_\theta(x_t. "")$.
 The final denoising network is formally expressed as follows:

 where $w$ is a hyperparameter determining the strength of the conditioning guidance.